nurupo/mingw-ldd/README.md

 # mingw-ldd

-Script listing dependencies of a PE (exe/dll) file.
+Lists dependencies of a PE (exe/dll) file.

 ## Features